XiRuoLi/Lake_ARB/AAA_before all/README.md

-# ARG Quantification Using RGI-BWT
+# ARG Quantification Using RGI

-This repository contains shell scripts for antibiotic resistance gene (ARG) profiling using the RGI-BWT workflow from the Comprehensive Antibiotic Resistance Database (CARD).
+This repository contains shell scripts for antibiotic resistance gene (ARG) profiling using the RGI workflow from the Comprehensive Antibiotic Resistance Database (CARD).

 ## Paired-end reads